Atharvgupta1/retail-sales-customer-analytics/README.md

 # 🛒 Retail Sales & Customer Analytics

-## 📌 Project Overview
+## 📌 Overview

-This project analyzes retail transaction data to uncover **revenue drivers, customer behavior patterns, and business inefficiencies**.
-The goal is to transform raw sales data into **actionable insights** that can support strategic decision-making.
+This project analyses retail transaction data to uncover revenue drivers, customer behaviour patterns, and business inefficiencies.
+The goal is to transform raw sales data into actionable insights to support strategic decision-making.

 ---

-## 🚨 Business Problem
+## 🚨 Business Proble

 The business lacks visibility into key performance areas: